puppetlabs/puppetlabs-stdlib/README.markdown

 ------
 Strips leading spaces to the left of a string.

 - *Type*: rvalue

 max
 ---
 Returns the highest value of all arguments.
 Requires at least one argument.

 - *Type*: rvalue

-md5
----
-Returns a MD5 hash value from a provided string.

-- *Type*: rvalue